expertanalytics/rasputin/README.md

 ```
 sudo pacman -S cmake
 ```
-A relatively recent version of CMake may be needed.
+A relatively recent version of CMake will be needed, and `3.15.6` or newer is known to work.

 CGAL requires the two libraries [GMP](http://gmplib.org/) and [MPFR](http://www.mpfr.org/) to be installed in order to work satisfactory.
 On